top of page

-The Strategic Buyer
+The Tactical Buyer

 Strategic Buyers are Buyers that are looking to obtain synergies and economies of scale by investing in businesses that are complementary to their existing businesses.
 The tactical investor may also be the market leader in a segment and wants to protect their leadership by acquiring assets/competitors to strengthen their position.
 They may also be the up and coming group looking to take market share by acquiring competitive businesses.